stackbit-themes/dynamic-example/README.md

 ### Authentication

-We're using the excellent [NextAuth.js](https://next-auth.js.org/) package to allow easy authentication through Google & GitHub as OAuth providers (and you can of course add others).
+We're using the excellent [NextAuth.js](https://next-auth.js.org/) package to allow easy authentication through Google & GitHub as OAuth providers.

 This is used to protect pages and API routes behind authentication, to pull the user's basic details (e-mail, name and image) for display and to be able to store & fetch per-user data to a database, based on a visitor e-mail.

 By default, NextAuth is using [JWT](https://jwt.io/) to authenticate user sessions, meaning that the API routes which NextAuth automatically adds to the project can issue token and validate them with no need for an external database.

-(Note: editing the content of wizard flows is not based on end-user authentication in the live website.
-Rather, it's based on our default [Git-based CMS](https://docs.stackbit.com/conceptual-guides/modeling-storing-content/where-content-lives/) - meaning content is edited either via the Stackbit application, or directly by modifying the content files in your copy this repository.)

 More details on configuring OAuth providers to run your own server are found below.

 ### Database access

 To store a user's answers to the onboarding wizard, we're using [Upstash Redis](https://upstash.com/).

-Redis the open-source databaase itself is very easy to pickup, surprisingly powerful due to its many data structures.
+Redis (as in the open-source database) is very easy to pickup, robust and surprisingly powerful due to its many data structures.
 Upstash offer serverless Redis hosting with a free tier, and add their own REST API wrapper on top.
 That HTTPS API is useful for usage from API routes, which as serverless functions typically can't guarantee a persistent connection to the DB.

-### Onboarding experience
+### Onboarding experience: wizard flows

+Based on all the above, here's the main feature of this app:

+Being able to visually build & edit wizard-like flows that will appear to visitors.

+Flows can have multiple steps, each containing a set of configurable input controls.
+Each input control is configured to pass the entered data into a variable name in the user profile (think of the user profile as a JSON object - which is exactly how it's stored to the DB).

 here the onus is on editability (TBD add pics)